When to plant Cabbage in Pitkin County, CO

 Pitkin County, Colorado is in USDA Hardiness Zone 5a.
 The average last spring frost is June 16 and first fall frost is September 7.

-Pitkin County County sits in USDA Zone 5a.
+Pitkin County sits in USDA Zone 5a.
 Cabbage grows reliably in zones 1a through 10b, so it's a good fit here.

-Can Cabbage grow in Pitkin County County's climate?
+Can Cabbage grow in Pitkin County's climate?

 Your Pitkin County Garden Planner — Free